 It's also important to eat a healthy, balanced diet that is low in fat, sugar and salt, and high in fruit and vegetables.
 If you've been advised to make changes to your diet, or you need advice, a diabetes dietitian can help you work out a diet plan.
 Speak to your GP about being referred to a dietitian.

-Read government diet advice in the Eatwell Guide that shows the amounts of different types of foods needed to have a well-balanced and healthy diet.
+The Eatwell Guide shows the amounts of different types of foods needed to have a well-balanced and healthy diet.
 You don't need to achieve this balance with every meal, but try to get the balance right over a day or even a week.

 Read the answers to more questions about food and diet.